kali-linex/linex/tools/bpf/bpftool/Documentation/bpftool-prog.rst

 		  Output will start with program ID followed by program type and zero or more named attributes (depending on kernel version).

-		  Since Linux 5.1 the kernel can collect statistics on BPF programs (such as the total time spent running the program, and the number of times it was run).
+		  Since Linex 5.1 the kernel can collect statistics on BPF programs (such as the total time spent running the program, and the number of times it was run).
 If available, bpftool shows such statistics.
 However, the kernel does not collect